 "Onani"—a symphony of resilience, a testament to the indomitable spirit that refuses to be silenced.
 With every verse, it implores us to gaze beyond the superficial veneer of our existence and confront the stark realities that besiege us.
 So let us heed its call, let us listen, let us look, and let us stand united against the forces that seek to dim the light of our individuality.

-Big thank you to Lee Senford, Yoraya Isreal, Zel Mathew, my two children and Dominic Sitamu and the Lusaka Play House team, who made the video possible !
+Big thank you to Lee Senford, Yoraya Isreal, Zel Mathew, Vusi, Thembi, Dominic Sitamu and the Lusaka Play House team, who made the video possible !

 This performance took place at Institut Français Lubumbashi in 2022 where Theresa collaborated with the Congolese multi disciplined folk artist Willy Kanyange Ilumbo and DJ Boss SAS.